Soyuz MS-29

 Soyuz MS-29 lifts off from pad 31/6 at Baikonur on 14 July 2026 at 14:43 UTC, carrying three crew members for a six-month rotation aboard the Station.
 Roscosmos cosmonauts Pyotr Dubrov and Anna Kikina fly in the commander and flight-engineer seats.
 NASA astronaut Anil Menon takes the right-hand seat under the long-running seat-swap arrangement between the two agencies.
 The three-hour rendezvous puts them at the Rassvet docking port the same evening.

 Anna Kikina is on her second flight.
 Her first was the 2022 Crew-5 mission with SpaceX — the first Russian to fly aboard a Crew Dragon — and she returns now to the Station on the vehicle her country has been launching to it since the year 2000.
-Dubrov, by contrast, flew the famously long expedition that ran 355 days in 2021 to make room for a film crew on the Russian side.
-Menon’s first flight; he is a physician, formerly the flight surgeon for SpaceX’s first crewed Dragon test.
+The transition from a SpaceX capsule that docks autonomously to a Soyuz that requires hands-on piloting during the final approach is a distinctive experience, and one that only a handful of people have had.

 Sources: ll.thespacedevs.com